okfn/opendefinition/source/open-definition-dev.markdown

 ### 9. License Must Not Restrict the Distribution of Other Works

-The **license** must not place restrictions on other works that are distributed along with the licensed work.
+The **license** must not place restrictions on other, distinct works that are distributed along with the licensed work.
 For example, the license must not insist that all other works distributed on the same medium are open.